Not all those who wander are lost.

 2. Step Up Your Content Marketing Strategy

-Content marketing and SEO go hand in hand because you do need to insert those keywords somewhere, and it’s best to have well-written service page copy and a blog packed with posts which will also make your visitors want to pack their bags right away.
+Content marketing for travel and SEO go hand in hand because you do need to insert those keywords somewhere, and it’s best to have well-written service page copy and a blog packed with posts which will also make your visitors want to pack their bags right away.

 Here are a couple of important details to bear in mind when creating your website content: